 If you offer local services, such as takeaways, taxi services or gardening, then leaflet distribution is an ideal way to spread the word about your business.
 When it comes to launching a new venture, such as a shop or restaurant, door drops are especially effective.

 Leafleting is essentially about mass marketing on a local scale.
 You are telling everyone in your area about your product or service.
-What's more, you can select delivery areas to ensure you are reaching your target market, such as families or affluent consumers.
+What's more, you can identify particular catchment areas to ensure you are reaching your target market, such as families or affluent consumers.

 Flyers can be used to achieve a number of business goals: acquiring new customers, increasing sales, highlighting a special event or promotion and delivering money-off coupons.
 You can even distribute catalogues or samples of your products to boost sales.

 Leafleting is often seen as an affordable alternative to direct mail.
 The two marketing methods have their own pros and cons.
 Both techniques deliver your marketing message directly into the homes of potential customers.

 Direct mail, which is more personalised and targeted than leafleting, does get higher response rates.
 However, leaflet delivery is significantly cheaper and the actual cost per response for door drops is often lower, making leafleting more cost-effective.

 Poor-quality door drops have given leafleting a bad name in the past.
 To make your flyer stand out, it must be well designed and professionally printed.
 The creative look and feel of your materials will have a significant impact on response levels.

 Your marketing message should be clear, with a well-signposted call to action.
 Offers and coupons work well as an incentive, and are likely to be kept and used.
 On the doormat, your leaflet will be competing with other door drops as well as addressed post.

 Your challenge is to create a flyer that captures the attention of the recipient and does not go straight into the recycling box.